essentialsofparallelcomputing/Chapter2/README.md

 # Chapter 2 Planning for parallel
-This is from Chapter 3 of the Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com
+This is from Chapter 2 of Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com

 The book may be obtained at